 Dr. Amy Gillespie Rouse is an Assistant Professor of Special Education in the Department of Teaching and Learning.
 After earning her Bachelor of Arts in Sociology and Master of Teaching in Special Education from the University of Virginia, Dr. Rouse was a teacher, primarily in Tier 1 and Tier 2 elementary settings, in Virginia public schools for six years.
 She subsequently earned her doctorate in Special Education from Vanderbilt University, where she was an IES predoctoral fellow.
 Read more.

 Dr. Candace Walkington is an Associate Professor and a Gerald J. Ford Research Fellow in the Department of Teaching and Learning at Southern Methodist University, specializing in mathematics education.
 She holds a B.S. and M.S. in Mathematics from Texas A&M University, and she is a former NSF-GK12 Fellow and college mathematics professor.
-She received her Ph.D. in Mathematics Education from the University of Texas at Austin.
+She received her Ph.D. in Mathematics Education from University of Texas at Austin.
 She was also an IES Postdoctoral Fellow in Mathematical Thinking, Learning, and Instruction at the University of Wisconsin-Madison.
-Dr. Walkington was a recipient of the prestigious Spencer Postdoctoral Research Fellowship Grant.
+Dr. Walkington was a recipient of a Spencer Postdoctoral Research Fellowship Grant.
 In 2019, Dr. Walkington received the Presidential Early Career Award for Scientists and Engineers (PECASE) from the U.S. Department of Education.
 Read more.